mwelburn/mwelburn.github.io/_posts/2016-11-09-finding-duplicate-data-with-soql.md

 This [Aggregate](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_agg_functions.htm) query groups together all of the resulting records by the **GROUP BY** field, in this case Email, and displays the number of Contact records that match that Email.
 The **HAVING** clause filters out any unique Emails in the system, ensuring that the result set only shows duplicates.

 While this query doesn’t give you the Contact Ids, it is a great way to quickly narrow down the faulty data for more specific queries.
-Similarly, you can check other fields by modifying the **GROUP BY** attribute (and updating that value in the select attributes).
+Similarly, you can check other fields by modifying the **GROUP BY** field and adding that field to the select statement.